boostrjs/boostr/README.md

 Tests all the services of your app (or a specified service) in development mode.

-Under the hood, this command executes `npm test`.
+Under the hood, this command runs `npm test`.

 #### Options